 EASA2016: Anthropological legacies and human futures

-- Resto Cruz (The University of Edinburgh) email
+- Resto Cruz (University of Manchester) email

 - Mark Johnson (Goldsmiths, University of London) email